-Figure 9 shows the Southbound trading and investor holding in SEHK-listed stocks by eligible stock type.
+Figure 11 shows the Southbound trading and investor holding in SEHK-listed stocks by eligible stock type.
 In contrast to Northbound investment, the majority of Southbound trading value and period-end holding value was in the mid-cap HSMI constituents at the launch of the scheme in 2014.
-This had shifted to some extent to HSLI constituents in 2016 up to August.
-Nevertheless, HSMI stocks still maintained a considerable share in 2016 up to August (~40%).
+This had shifted to some extent to HSLI constituents in 2016.
+Nevertheless, HSMI stocks still maintained a considerable share in 2016 (~40%).